abenemon/coding-practice/python-practice/how-to/loops/for_loop.md

 ## In summary

-- The `for` loop is Python’s go-to way to repeat work for each item in a group.
+- The `for` loop is Python’s main way to do something for each item in a group.
-- You can use it on any iterable (list, string, dictionary, etc.).
+- Works with any iterable (lists, strings, dictionaries, etc.).
-- The loop variable takes on each value, one at a time.
+- The loop variable takes each value, one at a time.
-- Useful extras: `break` (to exit early) and `continue` (to skip to the next item).
+- You can use `break` to exit early and `continue` to skip items.

 **Tip:**
-Try out different collections (lists, sets, dictionaries, strings) to see how flexible `for` loops are in Python!
+Experiment with different collections (lists, sets, dictionaries, strings) to see how flexible the `for` loop is in Python!